digitalorigin/batch-http/README.md

 # BatchHttp [![CircleCI](https://circleci.com/gh/digitalorigin/batch-http.svg?style=svg&circle-token=d196d5b828e9e0debb5c25f04e7279c1f342d675)](https://circleci.com/gh/digitalorigin/batch-http)
 A tool for processing HTTP request batches through a REST API.
-It reads the `stdin` for JSON lines representing HTTP requests, converts each line to an HTTP request and makes the request, providing both the request and the response as an output in the `stdout`.
+It reads the `stdin` for JSON lines representing HTTP requests, converts each line to an HTTP request and provides both the request and the response as an output in the `stdout`.

 For example, when passed a JSON string such as
 ```json